 • The grey zone.
 The corrupted are victims as much as threats.
 Putting them down is a mercy.
 See Maggi and Bestiary Overview.

 • The dead.
 With the boundary torn, spirits held by Han are trapped here.
-The Danja work with them.
+The Necromancers work with them.

 • The endgame.
 Past level 99, a player takes a shard of a broken pillar and becomes an avatar of their spirit.
 See Transcendence (Beyond Level 99).